PE and Sport at The British School

-The profile of PE at The British School is extremely high.
+The profile of PE at The British School is very high.
 It occupies a prominent place within our curriculum and a great deal of importance is placed upon the subject.
 All our teachers are enthusiastic about the delivery of PE and are keen to foster interest and enthusiasm for the subject.
 Levels of attainment and progress are high across all key stages.

 PE at our school is also fully inclusive, with all children, irrespective of age, ability or Special Educational Needs encouraged and supported.
 Subsequently, all children at our school, even those who find it challenging, have a positive attitude towards PE.

 Our school also offers excellent provision of extra-curricular sporting opportunities.
-The individual skills and strengths of our staff, along with their willingness to help develop school sport, allows us to offer an extensive variety of clubs and activities, including football, tag rugby, netball, cricket, rounders, tennis, hockey, country dancing, physical play, gymnastics, cross country and athletics.
+The individual skills and strengths of our staff, along with their willingness to help develop school sport, allows us to offer an extensive variety of clubs and activities, including football, tag rugby, netball, cricket, rounders, tennis, hockey, physical play, gymnastics, cross country and athletics.
 We actively encourage all children to take part in as many of these activities as possible.

 At The British School we are very keen to promote a healthy interest in competition, as well as the development of good sportsmanship.
 Children at our school enjoy participating in a wide range of intra and inter-school competition, tournaments and festivals.
 Every child in the school takes part in intra-school cross country three times per year.
 Pupils in Key Stage 2 take part in an inter-house rounders tournament and our annual Sports Day gives children the opportunity to try a wide range of activities, alongside the more traditional races and relays.

-In conclusion, PE occupies a very prominent place in our curriculum and standards are very high.
+In conclusion, PE occupies a prominent place in our curriculum and standards are very high.
 We have many talented pupils at our school and aim to maximise their opportunities for success, whilst nurturing all pupils’ enjoyment of sport.
 We aim to encourage and support all children, in order for them to reach their full potential.